What makes me a qualified Money Coach? My last name is not Gates, Buffett, Bezos, or Zuckerberg. I’m not even a 1-percenter.

 It.
 Was.
 Awesome.

 I’m not going to bore you with a bunch of paragliding stories.
 I’ll leave that to Instagram.
-Instead, I invite you to explore the book, keep an open mind, and hopefully you will find some nuggets that resonate with you and help set you on a path to live your own financially independent life.
+Instead, I invite you to explore this site, keep an open mind, and hopefully you will find some nuggets that resonate with you and help set you on a path to live your own financially independent life.